nurrizkyimani/dsc-firebase-starter/README.md

 # Getting Started with Create React App for DSC UGM

+Download via zip or Git Clone on the right corner green button.
+Open in VSCode

-First, we need to install the dependency
+We need to install the dependency
 ### `npm install`

 To run the app, you can use